whimax07/JArgParse/README.md

  - Finish the tests.
  - Add details of what it can and cannot do.
  - Add support for quote marks to allow spaces.
+ - Multiple use of the same flag.
+Mainly needs work on the help text.

 ### Known bugs or quarks.
  - A list argument cannot start with a value starting with a "-".
+ - The default behavior is to error on multiple uses of the same flag.